Barun Sobti & Sharad Malhotra Approached For Kasautii Zindagi Kay Reboot!

 Angad Bedi & Mohit Raina Were Approached!

 Recently, there were reports that Angad Bedi and Mohit Raina were considered for Anurag's role.
-Apparently, Ekta wants somebody who will match the traits of Anurag who is khadoos, workoholic and a man who is stuck between two women!
+Apparently, Ekta wants somebody who will match the traits of Anurag who is 'khadoos', workoholic and a man who is stuck between two women!

 Barun Sobti Or Sharad Malhotra To Play Anurag’s Role!